 Required Prior Experience

-Two years of job related prior secretary work experience.
+Two years of job related prior work experience with demonstrated competence.

 Assigned Decision Making

 Makes some authorized decisions under the direction of the principal based upon policy and procedure.
 Must determine whether a dangerous situation exists and if action is required.
 Applies predetermined protocols to a variety of situations.

 Communicates effectively with patrons who speak foreign languages, outside agencies including law enforcement, fire department, paramedics, D.F.S., F.A.C.T., Children’s Center, Board of Health, YESS, ACES, medical facilities, business partners, media and courts.
 Must maintain positive relationship with patrons, vendors, student teachers, teachers, Title I, Preschool, students, community agencies, other schools, and substitutes.
 Must be able to converse calmly, reassuringly and persuasively with young children.